VikSn0w/CIPPOTTO/README.md

 # CHIP-8 Emulator

 A cross-platform CHIP-8 emulator implementation written in C++ with command-line interface and optional debug windows.
+I opted for the console version since I could not make the SFML code work for some reason.

 ## Features